ClintH/interactivity/servos/servo-playground/README.md

 * Red: 5V
 * Yellow: analog pin

-Please see the README.md for json-serial-bridge for more info on setting that up.
+Please see the README.md for *json-serial-bridge* for more info on setting that up.
+Once setup, you can place this directory into its `public` folder.

 The sketch is a *playground* that means it is constructed so you have manual control over the servos, but isn't meant for further sketching.
 See `servo-simple` for an example of that.